wjc404/GEMM_AVX2/README.md

 Fast avx2/fma3 dgemm subroutines for large matrices, written in C and assembly, with performances comparable to Intel MKL(2018).

+#Dynamic libraries

+DGEMM.so and DGEMM_LARGEMEM.so, the latter consumes more memory but runs faster.

 #Top performances

 i9-9900K, avx-offset=6, dual-channel DDR4-2400: